 Another well-known gym exercise that can help you get strong knees.

 - Stand with your legs together and arms at your sides.

-- Take a large step forward with your right leg and bend your left knee so that your torso is lowered.
+- Take a big step forward with your right leg and bend your left knee so that your torso is lowered.

-- After 5 seconds, return to your starting position and do the same with the other leg.
+- After three seconds, return to the starting position and do the same with the other leg.

 - Once again, do three to four sets of 10 to 15 repetitions.